June 10, 2025 (5mo ago) — last updated November 21, 2025 (13d ago)

 Practical Tips for Harnessing Giving and Receiving

-• Give something of value to every interaction: a compliment, useful advice, or undivided attention
+• Give something of value in every interaction: a compliment, useful advice, or undivided attention

 • Share knowledge freely: mentor, write, or teach